top of page

 Mat 23:8-11 LITV But do not you be called Rabbi, for One is your Leader, the Christ, and you are all brothers.
 (9) And call no one your father on earth, for One is your Father, the One in Heaven.
 (10) Nor be called leaders, for One is your Leader, the Christ.
 (11) But the greater of you shall be your servant.

-After the great commission of making disciples of all nations through baptism, our Lord also said, "teaching them to obey everything I have commanded you".
-By issuing that statement, Christ emphasised that he is not only the head of the Church but remains the only leader of the Church here on Earth as well.
+After the great commission of making disciples of all nations through baptism, our Lord also said, "Teaching them to obey everything I have commanded you."
+By issuing that statement, Christ emphasised that he is not only the head of the Church but remains the only leader of the Church on Earth.

 Christ said, “And remember, I am with you always, to the end of the age.”
 Christ is with each one of us.
-His abiding presence constitutes the continual role of our leader.
-'Always' does not mean only once he returns.
-Christ’s ascension into heaven did not annul his position as leader of the Church on Earth; it magnified it.
+His abiding presence represents the continual role of our leader.
+'Always' does not imply only once he returns.
+Christ’s ascension into heaven did not nullify his position as leader of the Church on Earth; it magnified it.

 (9) Wanting to Be a Leader in the Early Church

-In one of his letters, the Apostle John draws attention to one person who saw himself as a leader.
-This revelation reveals how easily power corrupts, and absolute power corrupts absolutely.
+In one of his letters, the Apostle John highlights a person who viewed himself as a leader.
+This insight shows how easily power can corrupt, and that absolute power corrupts absolutely.

 3 Jn.
 1:9-11 (GW) I wrote a letter to the congregation.
 But Diotrephes, who loves to be in charge, won't accept us.
 (10) For this reason, when I come I will bring up what he's doing.
 He's not satisfied with saying malicious things about us.
 He also refuses to accept the believers we send as guests.
 He even tries to stop others who want to accept them and attempts to throw those people out of the congregation.
 (11) Dear friend, never imitate evil, but imitate good.
 The person who does good is from God.
 The person who does evil has never seen God.
 (Emphasis added)

-Many of us have also witnessed 'church "leaders" who have refused entry to some people and barred others from fellowshipping with the group for questioning false teachings or doctrinal discrepancies.
-Some leaders have even kicked out individuals without disclosing the reason why.
-The congregation is then warned not to talk to anyone who has been unceremoniously removed.
-Many leaders also hinder the opportunity for redress or an open hearing.
+Many of us have also witnessed church “leaders” who deny entry to specific individuals and prevent others from fellowshipping with the group for questioning false teachings or doctrinal discrepancies.
+Some leaders have even expelled individuals without revealing the reasons.
+The congregation is then cautioned against communicating with anyone who has been unceremoniously removed.
+Many leaders also hinder opportunities for redress or an open hearing.

-Once the original decentralised Church model has been distorted and replaced by a centralised, hierarchical framework, we see how easily issues and accusations are handled with bias.
-In many cases, proceedings are nothing more than a kangaroo court.
+Once the original decentralised Church model has been distorted and replaced by a centralised, hierarchical framework, it becomes evident how easily issues and accusations are managed with bias.
+In many cases, proceedings resemble nothing more than a kangaroo court.

-Spiritually, this rejection of John still takes place today by those who make themselves the leader of a Church or are appointed to that position.
-These 'leaders' still refuse to accept John (or any of the other apostles, even Christ himself) by refusing to listen to their instructions on how the Church is to function.
+Spiritually, this rejection of John continues today among those who position themselves as leaders of a Church or are appointed to such roles.
+These 'leaders' overlook John (and the other apostles, including Christ himself) by refusing to heed their guidance on how the Church should operate.

 2Ti.
 3:16-17 MKJV All Scripture is God-breathed, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, (17) that the man of God may be perfected, thoroughly furnished to every good work.